somari-io/www-v2/content/services/rollout-adoption/index.md

 **Delivery Method:** Hybrid, with 2 consecutive activities

-- {{< bullet `**Self Onboarding** - Self-paced online course - 2 weeks to complete - The course that goes over the configuration settings of Somari, including user and role management.
+- **Self Onboarding** - Self-paced online course - 2 weeks to complete - The course that goes over the configuration settings of Somari, including user and role management.
 Administrators will be asked and able to practice in the sandbox instance put at their disposal.
-It’s important to time bind this activity to control the pace of rollout.` >}}
+It’s important to time bind this activity to control the pace of rollout.
-- {{< bullet `**Q&A Session** - Group online session - 1.5/2h - Multiple sessions - During these sessions we go over specific administration workflows to make sure that all settings are known and understood.` >}}
+- **Q&A Session** - Group online session - 1.5/2h - Multiple sessions - During these sessions we go over specific administration workflows to make sure that all settings are known and understood.

 ## Support Systems